ctphoenix/Python-Course-Material/chapter7.md

 from collections import Counter def chance_homophily(chars):
     """
-    Computes the chance homophily of a characteristic,\n specified as a dictionary, chars.
+    Computes the chance homophily of a characteristic, specified as a dictionary, chars.
     """
     chars_counts_dict = Counter(chars.values())